-Growing a cherry tree from a seed or pit is not difficult, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
-Your best bet is to plant cherry seeds from a cherry that grew on a locally grown tree or that you bought from a local fruit stand.
+Growing a cherry tree (Prunus spp.) from a seed or pit is easy, but if you want to grow a tree that will yield cherries, there are complications in pollinating your tree and meeting winter chill requirements.
+Your best bet is to sow cherry seeds from cherries that grew on a locally grown tree or that you bought from a local fruit stand.
 Cherries sold in supermarkets may come from a tree that is not compatible with your climate, so avoid using these cherry seeds.
 It's important to note, however, that even if you sow a cherry from a locally grown tree, it may not come true from seed and bear similar fruits.

-Sour cherries (Prunus cerasus), also called tart or pie cherries, grow up to 20 feet tall and will grow in U.S. Department of Agriculture plant hardiness zones 4 through 6.
-Sweet cherries (Prunus avium) grow 35 feet or taller in USDA zones 5 through 7 and in USDA zones 8 and 9 in the Pacific Northwest.
+Sour cherries (Prunus cerasus), also called tart or pie cherries, can reach up to 20 feet tall and grow best in U.S. Department of Agriculture plant hardiness zones 3 through 9, depending on the cultivar.
+Sweet cherries (Prunus avium) grow 35 feet or taller in USDA zones 3 through 7, depending on the cultivar.
 Cherry trees need eight hours of sun a day in well-drained soil with a pH of 6.5 to 6.7.